The New Zealand Disability Support Network (NZDSN) is an incorporated society of members, represented by a Board of Governance.

 Karen Scott (Deputy Chair)

-NZDSN builds its work around six core documents:
+NZDSN builds its work around five core documents:

 - The Treaty of Waitangi